 Thirty years after the attacks of the Texarkana Phantom, a horror movie entitled The Town That Dreaded Sundown was released in theatres, on December 24,Â 1976. â€¯According to the film, it portrayed a true story depicting accurate events with only the names changed.
 While there were some similarities that can be tied to the events of Texarkana, there are several inconsistencies between real-life events and the film.
 However, The Town That Dreaded Sundown did upset many of the residents and even resulted in an (unsuccessful) lawsuit from one a brother of one of the victims.

 Thank you so much for joining us on this journey of our cold case analysis.
 Special thanks to C. Harden, D. Cathey, and A. Green for all their help!
 Did you enjoy this?
 What do you think?
 Do you think that the murders were committed by Youell Swinney?
-How do you feel knowing these are the murders that inspired The Town that Dreaded Sundown?
+How do you feel knowing a little more about the murders that inspired The Town that Dreaded Sundown?
 Let us know in the comments below!